-Swvl, Egypt’s Bus booking startup has raised $42 million in Series B-2 co-led by Swedish VC Vostok Ventures and Dubai-based BECO Capital to expand across Africa.
+Swvl, Egypt’s Bus booking startup has raised $42 million in Series B-2 co-led by Swedish VC Vostok Ventures and Dubai-based BECO Capital with participation from Endeavor Catalyst to expand across Africa.
 The firm, which early this year launched in Kenya is looking at Lagos, Nigeria and another city in Africa this year.

 Funds that participated in the round include China’s MSA, US-based Endeavor Catalyst, Oman’s OTF Jasoor Ventures, Egypt’s Sawari Ventures, Kuwait’s Arzan VC, Dubai-based Blustone, San Francisco-based Autotech, and Property Finder’s CEO Michael Lahyani.

 Endeavor Catalyst’s investment in SWVL illustrates growing investment momentum in the MENA region.
 Over the past two years, Endeavor Catalyst has doubled its portfolio in the MENA region and international investors have increasingly turned their attention to the region, with the amount of funding in MENA startups increasing exponentially each year.